top of page

 Brian Rutter

 Brian Rutter is a renowned Documentary Photographer and Photojournalist currently based in Dublin, Ireland.
-He has spent the last 12 years covering conflict and humanitarian issues from around the globe.
+He joined K9GR in 2022 to help document K9 Global Rescue efforts in Ukraine.
+As a freelance war photographer, Brian has spent the last 12 years covering conflict and humanitarian issues from around the globe.

 Matt Roberts